hex-7546/OOPs-in-Python-Class-2/README.md

 ## 🌐 Networking
   - Internet <br>
+  Inter means between two or more different entities and net means connection or web.
+So a connection between two or more computer systems or devices (smartphones, desktops, data center etc) is known as the Internet.
+Any device accessing the internet uses a public IP address that is assigned to it
   - Intranet <br>
   - LAN (Local Area Network) <br>
   - MAN (Metropolitan Area Network) <br>